Skip to content

 ...

-If k8s_config is omitted, the following environment variables are used:
+If k8s_config is omitted, or any of the optional fields are not provided, the following environment variables are used:

 Variable Default Description